As an Amazon Associate I earn from qualifying purchases.

 When it comes to engaging your child at home, teaching them to read, or giving them a varied curriculum, it can be tough to (1) find something that works, (2) is affordable, and (3) you can trust.

 However, it’s not a direct comparison.
 Hooked on Phonics is a great app for teaching kids how to read and ABC Mouse is a great learning tool for a variety of different subjects including reading, math, art, science, and language arts.
+So, depending on your needs, one might be a better fit than the other.

 I will dive into more detail regarding the specific features of each app, how they work, and which solution is best for most situations so you can make a better decision about which might be the best choice for you.